evanhk/Competitions/README.md

 # Competitions
-Collection of models build for Kaggle competitions
+Collection of models built for Kaggle competitions